cg-systems/pypg2bigquery/README.md

 ## Recommended Usage

 &ensp; 1.
 Centralize information from multiple remote Postgresql databases in BigQuery. </br>
 &ensp; 2.
-Build scorecards in Google Looker Studio and any other BI tool that has access to BigQuery. </br>
+Build dashboards in Google Looker Studio and any other BI tool that has access to BigQuery. </br>

 <br><br>